2022 Stanford Cardinal baseball team

 The 2022 Stanford Cardinal baseball team represented Stanford University in the 2022 NCAA Division I baseball season.
 The Cardinal played their home games at Klein Field at Sunken Diamond under fifth year coach David Esquer.

 Previous season

 The Cardinal finished the regular season with a record of 33–14 and a conference record of 17–10.
 They earned the #9 national seed and the right to host a regional.
 They won their regional, and they won their Super Regional series against Texas Tech.
 The Cardinal earned a spot in the College World Series, but they lost two of three games and were knocked out ending their season with an overall record of 39–17.

-2021 MLB Draft
+2021 MLB draft

-The Cardinal had nine players drafted in the 2021 MLB draft.
+The Cardinal had three players drafted in the 2021 MLB draft.